 Ensuring access to safe drinking water poses a challenge for water systems in the United States and across the globe, particularly in the face of aging infrastructure, impaired source water, and limited financial resources.
-Strong plumbing codes are vital to helping communities address their growing list of water quality challenges, such as Legionella, and prevent unsafe situations.
+Strong plumbing codes are vital to helping communities address their growing list of water quality challenges, such as Legionella, to prevent unsafe situations.

 Right-sized plumbing pipes reduce construction costs and address water aging.
 Download the IAPMO Water Demand Calculator from the Apple App Store or Google Play.

 The Uniform Plumbing Code (UPC) includes the first significant update on pipe sizing methodology in nearly a century – which decreases water aging and lowers the risk of waterborne pathogens.